khunspoonzi/prospective-plutus-pioneers/week01/lecture01/1_The-(E)UTxO-Model.md

 ## [Smart Contracts: Scripts and Redeemers](https://youtu.be/_zr3W8cgzIQ?t=844)

-Under the (E)UTxO model, the need for validation through transaction signatures is replaced by a Plutus script containing arbitrary logic that lives in a more general address, which does not correspond to a public key.
+Under the (E)UTxO model, the need for validation through transaction signatures is replaced by a script containing arbitrary logic that lives in a more general address, which does not correspond to a public key.

 This arbitrary logic can, in turn, dictate the conditions under which a transaction can spend a given UTxO.